This post outlines the broad framework of your journey towards CAT. We have broken it into a few steps based on the timeline.

 The number of hours is just an indicative number; it highly depends on your strength and your development areas.

-STEP 3 – REALITY CHECK (March / April )
+STEP 3 – REALITY CHECK (March/April)

-You should evaluate yourself on a timely basis, once you are done with any topic, first solve numerous questions to get a grip on the concept.
+You should evaluate yourself on a timely basis.
+Once you are done with any topic, first solve numerous questions to get a grip on the concept.

-You can follow our Facebook group for the same https://www.facebook.com/groups/CrackTheCAT
+You can follow our Facebook group for the same. https://www.facebook.com/groups/CrackTheCAT

-You should start taking sectional tests after March/April, evaluate them and then compare them with the SWOT analysis done in the beginning stage.
+You should start taking sectional tests after March/April, evaluate them, and then compare them with the SWOT analysis done in the beginning stage.

 Step 4 : THE TEST SEASON (July or August)

-When someone claims “the more mocks you take, the more score you ‘ll get in CAT” take it as a myth.
-The number of mocks plays a minute role in the process, the primary role is performed by the analysis of these mocks.
+When someone claims, “The more mocks you take, the more score you’ll get in CAT” take it as a myth.
+The number of mocks plays a minor role in the process; the primary role is performed by the analysis of these mocks.
 Now a question arises

 How should I analyze a mock?

 You should ask the following questions after giving every mock.
-I would recommend you to prepare a checklist for your future reference.
+I would recommend you prepare a checklist for your future reference.

 or